Governs-AI/precheck/PROJECT_SPECS.md

 - **`channel`**: Extracted from `channels` parameter, finds the `:decisions` channel (`org:cmfzriajm0003fyp86ocrgjoj:decisions`)
 - **`apiKey`**: Extracted from `key` parameter (`gai_827eode3nxa`)

 **Dynamic Configuration**: All values are dynamically extracted from the webhook URL.
-If parsing fails or required values (`orgId` or `channel`) are not found in the URL, webhook emission is skipped with a warning message.
-The service will still process the request and return a response, but no webhook event will be emitted.
+If parsing fails or values (`orgId` or `channel`) are not found in the URL, they will be `null` in the webhook event, but the event will still be emitted.
+The service will always process the request and emit webhook events regardless of URL parsing success.

 ## Policy Configuration